-Table 47: Display Static Initialization XML Tags Definition
+Table 40: Display Static Initialization XML Tags Definition

-Tag Attributes Description display The display element describes one display. urspray The logical name of the display. name Ontional An integranual to Define the integral display thread priority.
-De priority Optional.
-An integer value.
-Defines the internal display thread priority.
-Default value is 5. default true or false.
-Defines this display to be the default display.
-By default the very first display described in the XML file is the default display. fonts The list of system fonts.
+Tag Attributes Description

+dianlau The display element describes one display.

+display The logical name of the display.

+name

+priority Deprecated.
+This value is not taken in consideration.
+Use MicroEj application

+priority launcher option instead.

+default Deprecated.
+This value is not taken in consideration.

+fonts The list of system fonts.
 The system fonts are available for all displays.

-Camb A system font. font file The font file path.
-The path may be absolute or relative to the XML file. range A font generic range. range name The generic range name (LATIN, HAN, etc.) sections Optional.
+Court A system font.

+font file The font file path.
+The path may be absolute or relative to the XML file.

+range A font generic range.

+runge name The generic range name (LATIN, HAN, etc.)

+Optional.
 Defines one or several sub parts of the generic range.

-"1": add only part 1 of the range "1-5": add parts 1 to 5 "1,5": add parts 1 and 5 These combinations are allowed: "1,5,6-8" add parts 1, 5, and 6 through 8 By default, all range parts are embedded. customrange A font-specific range. customi ange start UTF16 value of the very first character to embed. end UTF16 value of the very last character to embed.
+sections "1": add only part 1 of the range

+"1-5": add parts 1 to 5

+"1,5": add parts 1 and 5

+These combinations are allowed:

+"1,5,6-8" add parts 1, 5, and 6 through 8

+By default, all range parts are embedded.

+ouetempange.
+A font-specific range.

+customrange start UTF16 value of the very first character to embed.

+end UTF16 value of the very last character to embed.